FlorinAndrei/datascience_capstone_project/README.md

 ## Models

-Just to be on the safe side, I've trained an older architecture, U-Net with a ResNet34 backbone, which was known to work well on ultrasound datasets.
+As a safe, known-good approach, I've trained an older architecture, U-Net with a ResNet34 backbone, which was known to work well on ultrasound datasets.

-To try and get the best performance possible, I've also trained a transformer model, the SegFormer.
+To try and get the best performance possible, I've also fine-tuned a transformer model, the SegFormer.

 Both models were pre-trained on ImageNet.